 The eyes should be protected by tinted, wrap-around sunglasses.

 Sunscreens: As CEP is characterised by sensitivity mainly to visible light, conventional sunscreens that are formulated to protect against ultraviolet (particularly UVB) are usually not effective.
-Reflectant sunscreens that are based on titanium dioxide or zinc oxide will be more effective as they cover UVA, UVB, and visible light to a degree.
+Reflectant sunscreens that contain titanium dioxide or zinc oxide will be more effective as they cover UVA, UVB, and reflect visible light to a degree.
 In the UK, the SPF (sun protection factor) number tells you how effective the sunscreen is for UVB, and the star rating (usually found on the back of the bottle, with a maximum 4 stars) gives a measure of the UVA protection.

 Skin camouflage may be used to conceal scarring.

 Skin on areas exposed to light should be protected from cuts and grazes to prevent long-term scarring.
 To help prevent scarring, keep the skin well-moisturised and wear gloves.

 Skin ulcers need to be kept clean, dressed appropriately and infection treated in order to help healing.

 Repeated scarring of the skin, especially of the fingers, can restrict movement of joints.
 Regular, gentle hand exercises may help to delay or prevent this.
 Occupational therapy may be needed for those who have developed restricted hand movement.

 Blood transfusions may be needed to treat anaemia.
 Occasionally, removal of the spleen is necessary.

 Thinning of bones (osteoporosis) may require treatment with oral medication.